Employee performance evaluation is one of the most important practices that contribute to organizational success.

 To conduct a section-wise percentage review, you need to develop a list of sections, ranging from communication skills to attendance, etc., and color-code or express them in percentage formats.
 For instance, you could have the attendance section expressed as a percentage of 85% for an employee who has only been absent from work a few times.

-Creating accurate percentage-wise percentage reviews involves collecting accurate data and statistics of your employees.
+Creating accurate percentage-wise percentage reviews involves collecting accurate data and statistics about your employees.

 Quadrant-based performance reviews are used to judge an employee’s performance quarterly.
 This is a great type of short-term performance review that can accurately express an employee’s short-term performance.